-If your vimrc has something like
+If your vimre has something like

+'''

 autocmd!
-BufWritePost vimrc :source ~/.vimrc
+BufWritePost ~/.vimrc :source ~/.vimrc

-to automatically source vimrc after saving it you must then add nested after pattern (vimrc in this case):

 '''

+used to automatically source vimrc after saving it then you must add nested after pattern (vimrc in this case):

+'''

 autocmd!
-BufWritePost vimrc nested :source ~/.vimrc
+BufWritePost ~/.vimrc nested :source ~/.vimrc

 '''

 .
-Alternatively move :colorscheme command out of the vimrc to the file which will not be automatically resourced.
-Observed problem is that when you use :colorscheme command existing highlighting groups are usually cleared, including those defined by powerline.
-To workaround this issue powerline hooks Colorscheme event, but when you source vimrc with BufWritePost event, but without nested this event is not launched.
-See also autocmd-nested10 Vim documentation.
+Alternatively move: colorscheme command out of the vimre to the file which will not be automatically resourced.

+Observed problem is that when you use : colorscheme command existing highlighting groups are usually cleared, including those defined by powerline.
+To workaround this issue powerline hooks Colorscheme event, but when you source vimre with BufWritePost (or any other) event, but without nested this event is not launched.
+See also autocmd-nested 10 Vim documentation.